 Parents: Great Pyrenees x Doberman mix

 The Great Dobernees is the fantastic crossbreed between the Great Pyrenees and Doberman.
-From the good appearance to mild tempers, there’s a lot we love about the Dobernees.
-It’s just a shame they’re such rare hybrids.
+From the good looks to mild tempers, there’s a lot we love about the Dobernees.
+It’s just a shame they’re such a rare hybrid.